nart-shumaff/106_react_components_challenge_ms/README.md

 npm install

 # When installation is completed
-# Start the web server to run React in your browser
-# The browser tab should open automatically once the server is running in your terminal
 npm start
 ```
 This should open a tab inside your browser with the project already running.